 Overview of the group

 First and foremost, the Baker lab is committed to training the next generation of scientists.
 The lab works closely with undergraduate students, giving them the opportunity to learn about and contribute to the lab's research.
 Undergraduate students drive the lab's research forward, and present on their work at local, regional, and national meetings.
-They also have an opportunity to become part of interdisciplinary projects with our broad range of national and international collaborators.
+They also have an opportunity to become part of interdisciplinary projects with our broad range of local, national and international collaborators.

 Importantly, no prior experience with research or computation is necessary!!!
 We are always looking for interested students as early as your first year as an undergraduate at TCNJ!
 So please reach out and say hello in-person or via email!

 Research in the Baker Lab lies at the interface of physical chemistry, biochemistry, biology, physics, and computer science.
-The lab focuses on the development and application of computational methods to study the structure, dynamics, and function of complex biomolecular systems.
-We are particularly interested in protein filaments called pili, which are hair-like filaments that bacteria and archaea use to move around and adhere to surfaces.
-In many microorganisms, pili are also essential for pathogenesis, the process by which bacteria cause disease.
-We also investigate the properties of ionic liquids and the influence that they have on protein and biomembrane structure and dynamics.
+The lab focuses on the development and application of computational methods to study the structure, dynamics, and function of several distinct but equally important complex biomolecular systems:

 What will students learn?